Bristol Rural Branch

 No Competition in 2021 or 2022 due to Covid.

-Cox of Backwell officiated and the winning team was Coalpit Heath who will
+and Anthony Cox of Backwell officiated and the winning team was Coalpit Heath who will represent the

 branch at the Croome Trophy, with Frampton Cotterell second.